sereneinserenade/tiptap-comment-extension/README.md

 ## Contributing

-Show your ❤️ by ⭐️ing this repository.
+If you're making money from this extension or as gesture, it'd be very kind of you to **[:heart: Sponsor me](https://github.com/sponsors/laike9m)**.
+You can also show your ❤️ by ⭐️ing this repository.
 Your support means a lot.

 Clone the repo, do something, make a PR(or not).
 You know what's the drill.
 Looking forward to your PRs, you amazing devs.